Jinyi-Shen/ATOM/README.md

-## ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers
+# ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers

 This is the code repository for our proposed method ATOM that accompanys our paper ATOM: An Automatic Topology Synthesis Framework for Operational Amplifiers, which has been submitted to IEEE Transactions on Circuits and Systems II.

+## Prerequisites and Dependencies

 1. Install the circuit simulator hspice.

 2. Install the prerequisite packages in ```./requirements.txt``` via ```pip``` or ```conda```.
 We used Anaconda Python 3.7 for our experiments.

+## Running Experiments

-3. The code related to continuous topological representation learning is under ```./DVAE/```.
+1. The code related to continuous topological representation learning is under ```./DVAE/```.

 DVAE training: